As Much as Humanity Can Hope for in the Long Term

 While collaboration with adversaries like China and Russia could address existential threats through minimal agreements, Mike emphasized prioritizing meaningful progress with aligned countries over settling for the “least common denominator” on issues around individual freedoms, privacy, and human rights.
 He also noted the need to manage transformative technologies in ways that balance societal benefits and mitigate risks without overly centralizing control.

-We didn’t get into this question in our interview – as I decided to ask Mike if he thinks its viable that the military will one day commandeer the AGI labs because they seem too powerful to be left in the hands of private companies (you can tune into the interview to get a sense of what Mike thinks about the commandeering scenario).
+We didn’t get into this question in our interview – as I decided to ask Mike if he thinks it’s viable that the military will one day commandeer the AGI labs because they seem too powerful to be left in the hands of private companies (you can tune into the interview to get a sense of what Mike thinks about the commandeering scenario).

 …